mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 $\mu$ in terms of the cell cycle length distribution $f(\tau)$.

-The growth rate of the population cell number (not the growth of cell mass) is defined as the number of cell doublings per unit time divided by the number of cells.
+The growth rate of the population cell number (not the growth of cell mass) is defined as the number of cell doublings per unit of time divided by the number of cells.
 This is more clear to see if we write as a finite difference
 $$
 \frac{N(t + \Delta t) - N(t)}{\Delta t} = \mu N(t).
 $$